itsspedram/Dudefinder/README.md

 - ✅ Type-safe backend with Prisma + PostgreSQL
 - 🎉 Toast notifications for actions like match/save/login
 - ⚙️ Clean architecture using custom React hooks for all API calls
+- 🔐 Global 401 redirect to login page for unauthorized users
+- ❌ Custom 404 Not Found page

 ---